 I appreciate all you do, teachers.
 Let’s connect!
 You can sign up for my mailing list.

 My Top Posts

-- 10 Ways to be a Terrible Teacher
+- 10 Ways to Flip a Kid and Turn His Day Around

 - Finding Your Beautiful Moment the last week of school

 - What Do You Do When Someone Hates You?